Trilliam 2

 Trilliam 2 is the second extended play by American rapper Aha Gazelle.
 It was his first project since signing with Reach Records.
 It was released on June 9, 2017 via iTunes and Spotify.
-It is to be followed by Trilliam 3, scheduled for release on November 3, 2017, the final installment in a trilogy of EPs that began with Trilliam in 2016.
+It was followed by Trilliam 3, released on November 3, 2017, the final installment in a trilogy of EPs that began with Trilliam in 2016.

 Promotion

 The EP's first single "Momma House" was released April 21, 2017 and its accompanying music video on May 23, 2017.
 "Keep It in the Family" was released as a promotional single on June 20, 2017 and was featured in an episode of Comedy Central's Hood Adjacent with James Davis.

 Critical reception

 The album has received positive reviews since its release.